 All research and development expenses are charged to operations as incurred in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic, or ASC, 730, Research and Development.
 We account for non-refundable advance payments for goods and services that will be used in future research and development activities as expenses when the service has been performed or when the goods have been received, rather than when the payment is made.

-To date, the large majority of our research and development work has been related to Fovista and Zimura.
-We anticipate that our research and development expenses will increase substantially in connection with our ongoing activities, particularly as we continue the development of and seek marketing approval for Fovista, Zimura and, possibly, other product candidates.
+To date, the large majority of our research and development activity has been related to Fovista and Zimura.
 We do not currently utilize a formal time allocation system to capture expenses on a project-by-project basis because we record expenses by functional department.
 Accordingly, we do not allocate expenses to individual projects or product candidates, although we do allocate some portion of our research and development expenses by functional area and by compound, as shown below.

-The following table summarizes our research and development expenses for the three months ended March 31, 2016 and 2015:
+The following table summarizes our research and development expenses for the three months ended March 31, 2017 and 2016:

 Three months ended March 31,

-2016 2015
+2017 2016

-· ısands)
+(in thousands)

-Fovista \$ 24,611 \$ 15,939
+Fovista \$ 10,440 \$ 24,611

-Zimura 1,266 1,503
+Zimura 5,632 1,266

-Personnel-related 5,198 3,480
+Personnel-related 10,952 5,198

-Share-based compensation 4,685 3,115
+Share-based compensation 4,150 4,685

-Other 2,010 520
+Other 805 2,010

-\$ 37,770 \$ 24,557
+\$ 31,979 \$ 37,770